a2z2k26/bumba-voice/docs/voice/BUMBA_IDENTITY_ENHANCEMENT.md

 ### After Enhancement

 **User's typical experience:**
-1. User: "Hey Chatta, how are you?"
+1. User: "Hey Bumba, how are you?"
 2. Claude: "I'm doing well!
 What can I help you with?"

 **Benefits:**